YalePrivacyLab/tracker-profiles/trackers/Amplitude.md

 ## Related Links

-For a breakdown of Amplitude's Analytics Platform, please [see this link.](https://practicoanalytics.com/definitive-guide-amplitude-analytics/)
+For a breakdown of Amplitude's analytics platform, please [see this link.](https://practicoanalytics.com/definitive-guide-amplitude-analytics/)

 # Questions or concerns about this document?
 Please contact Privacy Lab: https://privacylab.yale.edu/directory